 In October 2018, I attended the Prostate Cancer Today conference in Virginia, sponsored by Prostate Cancer International.
 While it was the only the 2nd annual conference, it had well over 200 participants with several big-name sponsors.
-There were many breakout sessions to choose from and there was one that grabbed my attention.
-It was called African-Americans and Prostate Cancer.
+There were many breakout sessions to choose from, and there was one that grabbed my attention.
+It was called African Americans and Prostate Cancer.

-Listening to other's stories
+Listening to others' stories

-He was followed by a gentleman who described a situation where a doctor allowed a resident to perform a procedure on him which left him with a punctured colon.
-The hospital initially apologized but when he took the matter to the state level, the hospital flipped and said the incident never happened.
+He was followed by a gentleman who described a situation where a doctor allowed a resident to perform a procedure on him that left him with a punctured colon.
+The hospital initially apologized, but when he took the matter to the state level, the hospital flipped and said the incident never happened.
 While the doctor “retired” soon after, the incident was eventually dropped.

-Prostate cancer's effect on familes
+Prostate cancer's effect on families

 The value and importance of the PSA

 Additionally, the moderator recalled a situation where he was working with the national task force on PC.
-For whatever reason, the task force decided not to recommend the PSA as a part of the screening process.
-Luckily, the moderator and his group voiced their opposition and were able to get the task force to put the PSA test back but, it was no longer recommended.
+For whatever reason, the task force decided not to recommend the prostate-specific antigen (PSA) test as a part of the screening process.
+Luckily, the moderator and his group voiced their opposition and were able to get the task force to put the PSA test back in as an option, but it was no longer recommended.